 Place the mouse on the side of your dominant hand.
 For most people, the compact design of the keyboard will bring the mouse close enough to the body.
 However, if your pain is more severe, you can prevent even more movement at the affected shoulder by positioning the mousing side of the keyboard closer to the centre of your body, and then turning it slightly so that your arm can remain perpendicular as you type.
 You will then be able to reach the mouse with very limited involvement of the shoulder muscles.

 Become familiar with the embedded numeric keypad.
 The embedded keypad gives you two additional layers, one for numbers, and one for navigation.
 These layers are accessed via the same keys on the right hand module of the keyboard.
-Learn More About Operating the Embedded Numeric Keypad.

-Purchase the Palm Support Accessory if you would like Palm Supports, but don't need to tent the keyboard.
+Consider the Palm Support Accessory if you would like Palm Supports, but don't need to tent the keyboard.

-Purchase the V3 Accessory if you need to tent the keyboard, but don't want palm supports.
+Consider the V3 Accessory if you need to tent the keyboard, but don't want palm supports.
 The V3 Accessory can tent the Freestyle2 to 5°, 10° or 15°.
 Note that the V3 Accessory cannot be used in conjunction with the Palm Supports.
 Common situations where this accessory is recommended include using the Freestyle2 on a keyboard tray, or with an inline pointing device that has non-removable Palm Supports.

-Purchase the Ascent Accessory only if you must type with your hands in a more than 15° vertical orientation.
+Consider the Ascent Accessory only if you must type with your hands in a more than 15° vertical orientation.
 (Note that you must be a skilled touch typist to use this more extreme solution effectively.)
 The Ascent Accessory can be used with Palm Supports (sold separately) at angles up to 40°.
 The 20" separation cable is typically recommended for this accessory, as it provides the needed flexibility.
 An optional linking plate (included with this accessory) may be used to connect the two tenting modules if desired for increased stability.

-Purchase a separate numeric keypad if you key in a lot of numeric data.
+Consider purchasing a separate numeric keypad if you key in a lot of numeric data.
 See the Numeric Keypads category.